Dietary Treatment Program

 - Low glycemic index treatment (LGIT): On this diet, your child will monitor their intake of carbohydrates.
-Total daily carbohydrate allowance is more liberal than the other diets, typically in the 40-60 gram/day range, but only carbohydrates that have a low glycemic index are allowed.
+Total daily carbohydrate allowance is more liberal than the other diets, typically in the 40 to 60 gram/day range, but only carbohydrates that have a low glycemic index are allowed.
 As with the other diets, your child will be encouraged to eat foods high in fat.
 This diet also begins with an outpatient visit.

-Our team is actively involved in research related to the use of dietary treatments with a focus on improving implementation practices, understanding and minimizing side effects of these diets, finding predictors of response and addressing quality of life issues.
+Our team is actively involved in research related to the use of dietary treatments with a focus on improving implementation practices, understanding and minimizing side effects of these diets, finding predictors of response, and addressing quality of life issues.
 We are actively participating in translational research related to how the diet stops seizures and how to improve seizure control.
 We are also studying the use of dietary therapies in other areas such as autism, pain, cancer and more.

 The Dietary Treatment Program team is led by pediatric neurologist Christina Bergqvist, MD, and includes registered dietitians, nurses and social workers.
 Everyone on your child’s healthcare team is an expert in dietary treatments of neurologic and metabolic disorders.
 Dr. Bergqvist herself has started more than 600 children on dietary therapies.